 ‘…the poetry of levers, wheels, and steel wings, the iron screech of movements…’

-This low level filming of locomotive wheels also featured in Vertov’s 1926 film ‘A Sixth Part of the World’, above (how was the second shot filmed from this angle?).
+This low level filming of locomotive wheels also featured in Vertov’s 1926 film ‘One Sixth of the World’ above (how was the second shot filmed from this angle?).

 A shot of wheels from the carriage steps this time from ‘Kino-Pravda’.